bus710/edgex-on-raspberry-pi/40_custom_services.md

 # 4. How to develop custom device and app services

 Launching the core services is the first step for EdgeX based development.
-However, how can we connect our own device and application to the core services?
+However, how can we connect our own device and app services to the core services?
 How can our services communicate with the core services?
 What would be the benefit of using EdgeX versus our own stand alone service?
 To find out the answers, let's create custom services.

 <br/>